 His Holiness the Fourteenth Dalai Lama always says that he’s not sure really that he is the continuum of the line of all Dalai Lamas.
 He explains the whole tulku system in a much, much larger context than the traditional one.
 But he says that he does feel that he is the continuum of the Fifth Dalai Lama and the Thirteenth Dalai lama.
 Their very practical approach is what he instinctively follows.

-The Second Panchen Lama in his lam-rim, The Graded Stages of the Path: A Speedy Path (Lam-rim myur-lam) – so this is after the Fifth Dalai Lama (the teacher of the Fifth Dalai Lama was the First Panchen Lama) – puts the six preparatory practices first and then the relation with the spiritual teacher.
+The Fifth Panchen Lama in his lam-rim, The Graded Stages of the Path: A Speedy Path (Lam-rim myur-lam) – so this is after the Fifth Dalai Lama (the teacher of the Fifth Dalai Lama was the Fourth Panchen Lama) – puts the six preparatory practices first and then the relation with the spiritual teacher.
 He gives quite extensive instructions on how to meditate on each stage of the lam-rim, and for that reason you start with the preparatory practices, because that’s how you start a meditation session.
 And then the first topic in lam-rim to reaffirm is the relation with a spiritual teacher.

 In some of the presentations of equivalent material to lam-rim that we find in the other Tibetan traditions, you’ll find the discussion of the relation with a spiritual teacher at the end of this whole graded path.
 His Holiness the Fourteenth Dalai Lama feels that that is much better.
 It’s less open to misunderstanding, confusion, and, in some cases, abuse.
 That’s already hinted at by the Fifth Dalai Lama when he says that you already need refuge and bodhichitta to start this whole lam-rim process.